Table of Contents

 Let’s learn more in detail about Fibrous joints.

-The suture joints are immovable or a fixed joint consisting of a thin layer of dense fibrous connective tissue, which are found attached to certain bones of the skull.
+The suture joints are immovable or fixed joints consisting of a thin layer of dense fibrous connective tissue, which are found between all the bones of the skull except the mandible.
 These joints also provide strength to the joint by attaching the irregular interlocking edges of cranial bone.
 Sutures are the sites of active bone growth.

 Depending upon the shape of articulating surfaces and the mode of fusion of articulating bones, the sutures are further divided into: